vikash-bhardwaj/ai-code-companion-documentation/README.md

     <img src="./assets-readme/extension-context-menu.png" alt="Extension predefined commands for selected code via Context Menu" width="33%" /> <img src="./assets-readme/extension-selection-command.png" alt="Extension Capability to add custom prompt/message for selected code" width="33%" /> <img src="./assets-readme/extension-inline-comments-api-progress.jpg" alt="Extension Capability show progress for Inline Comments API Calls" width="66%" />

-- `AI Code Companion` has become smarter to write test cases for selected code using multiple approaches, users can write test cases for code with following options:
+- <a name="unit-test"></a>`AI Code Companion` has become smarter to write test cases for selected code using multiple approaches, users can write test cases for code with following options:
   - Users can select the code in editor and write Prompt in the available Input Textbox to write test cases
   - Users can also use Context Menu options to write test cases and extension gives full freedom to users for configuring the libraries to write test cases.
 See below options available for users when it comes to writing test cases using context menu commands:
     <br /> <img src="./assets-readme/extension-testing-libraries-menu.jpg" alt="AI Code Companion - Testing libraries options pick screenshot" width="48%" /> <br />